Wedding F.A.Q.

 Flora & Fauna

 South Florida is a very vibrant place for humans and other living things.
 We will be holding our rituals outside and sleeping in tents.
 This means there might be bugs of the biting kind and that its a good idea to wear clothing that makes it more difficult for them to bite you (long pants or socks mainly).
-We have brought picaridin and other natural bug sprays and because of that have not had very serious issues with the noseeums that like to bite participants, but we have seen participants with quite a few bug bites, likely due to not applying bug repellent.
+We have brought picaridin and other natural bug sprays and because of that have not had very serious issues with the noseeums that like to bite participants.
+That said, we have seen participants with quite a few bug bites, likely due to not applying bug repellent.

 Alligators do live in the park, but they are fenced off and don’t bother anyone.
 Signs are posted.